 - Textual evidence

 It can be helpful to think of your argument as one main claim—the thesis—that is supported by several smaller claims, which are your reasons.
 For each reason, you present evidence—statistics, historical data, textual evidence, etc.—that supports that reason.

 For instance, pretend your thesis argues that a politician is doing a poor job and should not be reelected.
-You could list reasons that she is untrustworthy: she slacks off at her job, she breaks campaign promises, and she has questionable ethics.
-You might use historical facts or statistics as examples of these traits: 60% of her past time in office was spent on vacation, she raised taxes after promising to cut them, and she was prosecuted for accepting illegal campaign contributions.
+You could list reasons that they are untrustworthy: they slack off at their job, they break campaign promises, and they have questionable ethics.
+You might use historical facts or statistics as examples of these traits: 60% of their past time in office was spent on vacation, they raised taxes after promising to cut them, and they were prosecuted for accepting illegal campaign contributions.

 Regardless of its form, the evidence you provide should be from a reputable source, and it should be relevant to your paper.
 In other words, it should give your reader a reason to believe what your thesis asserts.
 Evidence doesn't do any good if it's off-topic.